-We want our city be one of the cleanest and greenest in the world to ensure that people living here enjoy a great quality of life and to attract jobs and investment.
+We’re working hard to improve London’s air through the Mayor’s Air Quality Strategy 'Clearing the air'.
+We want our city be one of the cleanest and greenest in the world.
+This will help ensure everyone who lives here can enjoy a great quality of life and attract jobs and investment.

-- Cleaning up London's bus fleet;
+- clean up London's bus fleet;

-- Investing record amounts in cycling.
+- invest record amounts of money in cycling.

 To reduce emissions from buildings and developments we are:

 - increasing energy efficiency through the Mayor's RE:NEW programme and RE:FIT public buildings retrofit programme, saving tonnes of oxides of nitrogen and carbon dioxide.

 - cleaning construction and demolition sites to improve local air pollution.

 - putting air quality at the forefront of planning.

 Air quality is the responsibility of all of us.
 Find out what you can do to improve London’s air quality and help us all breathe better together.

 You can also sign up for alerts when there’s high pollution in your area and find out what steps you can take to protect yourself when this happens via our twitter feeds https://twitter.com/airTEXT_central http://www.airtext.info/